Mjfalahee/webdb-challenge/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. Explain the difference between `RDBMS` and `SQL`.

+  A RDBMS, or Relational Database Management System, is a system of methods that allow a developer to access relational databases.
+Relational databases are collections of data, strictly organized into rows and columns, and separated into tables based on whatever categories the developer decides to use.
+I like to relate them to excel because I've used it a lot in the past for different math and statistics classes, so it helps to see the relationships.
+RDBMS are responsible for setting up our CRUD api methods that we've used in previous modules.

+  SQL, specifically, is a standard within the world of RDBMS(s?).
+It's a LANGUGAGE, whereas RDBMS is more a set of rules and relationships.
+SQL manipulates data through different lenses with a very english-like syntax in order to grab what data we need, without changing the actual database.

-1. Why do tables need a `primary key`?
+2. Why do tables need a `primary key`?

+  Primary keys are the way a database figures out a row from a different row of data.
+They are unique and no two rows can have the same primary key.
+Without them, databases wouldn't be easily read.
+Basically they are the little strip of gibberish that your librarian would put on your library card whenever you took out a book from the library, they are the primary identifier for a set of data within a table.

-1. What is the name given to a table column that references the primary key on another table.
+3. What is the name given to a table column that references the primary key on another table.

+  A foreign key.
+It points to a different table signifying a direct relationship between the two tables.
+It's important to note that the table that references another must be set up after the one with being referenced, otherwise your IDE will yell at you.

-1. What do we need in order to have a _many to many_ relationship between two tables.
+4. What do we need in order to have a _many to many_ relationship between two tables.

+  A table that sits between the two tables with primary keys, with 2 foreign keys referencing each of the tables.
+It acts as a bridge between the two tables.

 ## Project Set Up